-An Accidental Insider Threat is where an employees actions could lead to damage to a system or network, the loss of critical or sensitive data, or even a helpful employee that holds a door open for a hacker to enter a secure building.
-These incidents can occur with zero malicious intent, making the incidents accidental, but still damaging to the company.
+An Accidental Insider Threat occurs when an employees’ actions lead to damage to a system or network, the loss of critical or sensitive data, or even where a helpful employee holds a door open for a hacker to enter a secure building.
+These incidents can occur with zero malicious intent, making the incidents accidental in nature, but they still can be very damaging to the company in question.

-For example, an employee may accidentally delete an important document, fall victim to a spear-phishing attack, or accidentally share more information with a client than they are legally allowed to.
+Examples include: an employee accidentally deletes an important document; an employee falls victim to a spear-phishing attack introducing ransomware into a company’s network; and when an employee accidentally shares more information with a client or 3rd party than they are legally allowed to.

 What should SMB’s do about Accidental Insider Threats?

-Educate your employees that cybersecurity incidents aren’t always caused by hackers outside the company.
-Internal threats exist that are both accidental in nature and malicious.
-Educating your staff to be vigilant in watching for inside threats and risks is a critical piece of your SMB’s cybersecurity program.
+Educate your employees that cybersecurity incidents by hackers outside the company often cannot be successful without an internal employee making a mistake.
+Internal threats exist that are both accidental and malicious in nature.
+Educating your staff to be vigilant in watching for inside threats or mistakes, is a critical piece of your SMB’s cybersecurity awareness program.

-All threats against your company, whether a disgruntled employee, or simply an employee who isn’t properly trained can lead to catastrophic compromises.
-Here are a few prevent tips to keep this from happening:
+All threats against your company, whether a disgruntled employee, or simply an employee who isn’t properly trained can lead to very damaging consequences.
+Here are a few prevention tips to reduce the risk of this happening:

-- Monitor systems to see where data is coming from and who is accessing it;
+- Monitor computer systems to see where data is coming from and who is accessing it;

-- Implement Data Loss Prevention technologies on your email systems to spot critical and sensitive data leaving your business; and
+- Implement Data Loss Prevention technologies on your email systems to spot critical and sensitive data leaving your business via email; and

 - Train employees on the security basics including malicious and accidental insider threats.